 It was only after studying with a master of formline that Veregge found his way.
-Learning the rules and how to break them.
-That capes could be made to look like feathers; superheroes created using ovoids, split U’s and crescents.
+He was learning the rules and how to break them.
+Those capes could be made to look like feathers; superheroes created using ovoids, split U’s, and crescents.

 Jeffrey Veregge is giving new life to gods and heroes and keep an old art form in the public eye.

-“I get to work on worlds that I loved as a kid and I get to create my own versions of that,” Veregge says.
+“I get to work on worlds that I loved as a kid, and I get to create my versions of that,” Veregge says.
 “That's something that every artist that has ever been a fan of something dreams about, adding to these legacies, and I get to do that.”

 Jeffrey created a huge entrance mural for the new CitizenM hotel in South Lake Union, which opens in the spring.